Check Mark Icon100% Satisfaction Guaranteed

 Category 3

 The most extreme water damage is where the water is black, known as blackwater.
 This cleanup requires swift action as it poses serious health risks.
 It is extremely unsanitary and can result in serious health issues or death if exposed to humans.
-Water such as ground surface water, floodwater, sewage, and seawater are examples of black water.
-Mainly common during hurricanes or tsunamis.

 Claim

 A claim is when a home or business owner files an action for financial, insurance assistance after property damage has occurred.
+A claim can be for fire damage, water damage, or both.

 Class 1